kalbfuss/pyframe/README.md

 # Pyframe #

 Pyframe is a Python-based digital photo frame application.
-It is capable of displaying photos and playing videos from local storage as well as WebDAV repositories.
+It is capable of displaying photos and playing videos from local storage as well as WebDAV and [rclone](https://rclone.org) repositories.

 Pyframe has been designed to run slideshows from image and video repositories with several thousand files.
 No conversion is required.
 Files remain in your repositories and fully under your control.

 Files in slideshows can be dynamically arranged and filtered based on their metadata (EXIF and IPTC metadata supported).
 Slideshows can be run continuously or scheduled.

-Pyframe optionally integrates with Home Assistant via MQTT.
+Pyframe optionally integrates with [Home Assistant](https://www.home-assistant.io/) via [MQTT](https://mqtt.org).
 Integration allows the display to be motion activated after coupling of the Pyframe device with a motion sensor.

-Pyframe is being developed by Bernd Kalbfuss (aka langweiler) and is published under the General Public License version 3.
+Pyframe is being developed by [Bernd Kalbfuss (aka langweiler)](https://github.com/kalbfuss) and is published under the [General Public License version 3](LICENSE.md).
 The latest source code is available on [GitHub](https://github.com/kalbfuss/pyframe).

 ## Dependencies ##

-Pyframe requires Python 3 to run.
+Pyframe requires [Python 3](https://python.org) to run.
 It has been developed with Python version 3.10 on Ubuntu Linux, but may run with earlier versions and on different operating systems.

 Pyframe requires the following Python packages to be installed: